There are two types of exercises that are important for building and maintaining bone density: weight-bearing and muscle-strengthening exercises.

 - Using elastic exercise bands

-- Functional movements, such as standing and rising up on your toes
+- Functional movements such as moving from sitting to standing or standing and rising up on your toes

 Preventing Injury and Moving Safely

-For people with osteoporosis or an increased risk for fracture, preventing falls is a top concern.
-But, it is also important to avoid unintentional injuries, especially those of the spine, which may occur with everyday activities.
-The following video series shows how simple changes can be made to help keep you healthy and active.
+For people with osteoporosis or an increased risk for fracture, preventing falls is a key concern.
+It is also important to avoid unintentional injuries, especially those of the spine (vertebrae), which may occur with everyday activities.
+The following video series shows how simple changes can be made to help keep you safe, healthy, and active.

 Do you want to do yoga or pilates and you have osteoporosis?
 Download the fliers below for information on which exercises are recommended and which exercises you should avoid.